arif777/vRNI/README.md

     - 800 GB - HDD, Thin provisioned
     - Medium Brick Requirement
     - 8 cores - Reservation 4096 Mhz

-32 GB RAM - Reservation - 16GB
+    - 32 GB RAM - Reservation - 16GB

-Large Brick Requirement
+    - Large Brick Requirement

-12 cores - Reservation 6144 Mhz
+    - 12 cores - Reservation 6144 Mhz

-48 GB RAM - Reservation - 24GB
+    - 48 GB RAM - Reservation - 24GB

-vRealize Network Insight Proxy OVA
+- vRealize Network Insight Proxy OVA

-150 GB - HDD, Thin provisioned
+    - 150 GB - HDD, Thin provisioned

-Medium Brick Requirement
+    - Medium Brick Requirement

-4 cores - Reservation 2048 Mhz
+    - 4 cores - Reservation 2048 Mhz

-10 GB RAM - Reservation - 5GB
+    - 10 GB RAM - Reservation - 5GB

-Large Brick Requirement
+    - Large Brick Requirement

-6 cores - Reservation 3072 Mhz
+    - 6 cores - Reservation 3072 Mhz

-12 GB RAM - Reservation - 6GB
+    - 12 GB RAM - Reservation - 6GB

+**vRealize Network Insight Platform:**
+- From vCenter web client, deploy the vRNI Platform Appliance
+    - From the console of the appliance, configure the Platform Appliance
+    - Connect to the web insterface of the Platform appliance, provision a shared secret key

+- From vCenter web client, deploy the Proxy Appliance
+    - During the deployment, including entering the shared secret key that was generated in the web interface of the Platform Appliance.
+    - Perform the console configuration of the Proxy Appliance
+    - Go back to vRNI Platform Appluance and completed the configuration once the Proxy Appliance is detected.